keras-team/keras/docs/templates/getting-started/faq.md

 You can then use `keras.models.load_model(filepath)` to reinstantiate your model.
 `load_model` will also take care of compiling the model using the saved training configuration (unless the model was never compiled in the first place).

+Please also see [How can I install HDF5 or h5py to save my models in Keras?](#how-can-i-install-HDF5-or-h5py-to-save-my-models-in-Keras) for instructions on how to install `h5py`.

 Example: